jcsteh/osara/readme.md

 - Reset all MIDI control surface devices

 #### Unmapped in MIDI Editor section
+- Edit: Select all CC events in time selection (even if CC lane is hidden)
 - Edit: Select all events in time selection (even if CC lane is hidden)
 - Edit: Select all notes in time selection
 - Options: MIDI inputs as step input mode